 Ingredients

-- 1 tablespoon orange zest about the zest from one medium orange
+- 1 tbsp orange zest about the zest from one medium orange

 - ½ cup fresh squeezed orange juice from two medium oranges

-- 4 tablespoon white wine vinegar substitute champagne vinegar
+- 4 tbsp white balsamic vinegar substitute white wine vinegar or champagne vinegar

 - 1 clove garlic